spaship/operator/docs/operator-manual/security.md

 Any webhook request requires security token (based on git provider), and the operator match all websites secured by given security token and perform the appropriate action.

+In case that one git repository is used for more websites (e.g. common components like header/footer), and they use same branch then each website needs to register its own webhook.

 ## API Security

 Operator's API is secured primarily via JWT Token and is able to perform authentication and also